 Krystal holds a bachelor’s degree in Environmental and Legal Studies from the University of California, Santa Cruz.
 She is also certified with the Global Sustainable Tourism Council, an independent body backed by the United Nations World Tourism Organization to set global standards in sustainability for hotels, tour operators, and destinations.
 She is currently pursuing her Master of Science in Sustainable Tourism Management.

 Fun Facts About Krystal

 My favorite activity in any of the Basecamp Hospitality parks is…hiking.

 My favorite Basecamp Hospitality park is…Lake Chabot because it’s centrally located in the Bay Area for meeting friends and family, and it also offers solitude close to home.
 I go there for jogging, eating at the cafe, and family BBQs.

 My favorite selfie spot in any of the parks is…Big Basin.
 Standing next to the giant and ancient redwood trees is humbling and inspiring.

-If I were Captain Planet, my first mission would be…to combat climate change and the melting of the polar ice caps.
+If I were Captain Planet, my first mission would be…to combat climate change.

 My hidden (non-hidden) talent is…photography.
 I always bring a camera with me to capture those everyday moments both big and small.
 Nature and landscape photography are my favorites, but I practice daily on many subjects!

 How long would I survive in a Zombie apocalypse?
-Five days or until they find me!
+“Rule #18: Limber Up”

 Best advice I ever got is…“It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all — in which case, you fail by default.”